plone/plone.restapi/docs/source/users.rst

 .. note::
     By default, "username", and "password" are required fields.
 If email login is enabled, "email" and "password" are required fields.
 All other fields in the example are optional.

 If the user has been created successfully, the server will respond with a status 201 (Created).
-The 'Location' header contains the URL of the newly created user and the resource representation in the payload:
+The ``Location`` header contains the URL of the newly created user and the resource representation in the payload:

 .. literalinclude:: _json/users_created.json
    :language: js